 - ½ cup salted caramel sauce, slightly warmed just enough to loosen for easy drizzling

 - Preheat oven to 350°F. Prepare 8-inch square baking pan with cooking spray, or butter.

-- Lightly whisk together flour, baking powder, and salt, then whisk in oats; set aside.
+- Lightly whisk together flour, baking powder, salt and cinnamon, whisk in oats; set aside.

 - Beat together butter and sugar until well blended.
 Add eggs and vanilla; mix well.
 Scrape down sides when needed.

 - Mix in dry ingredient mixture until just combined.